nick-bessonov/EasyStacking/README.md

 # EasyStacking
-Stacking / blending realization with using simple methods. О_о :D
+Stacking / blending realization with using simple methods.